 Eddie and Rachel Rimmer are parents to three children.
 Rachel teaches piano and violin from home and is also a keen sewer.
-Their three children enjoy fibrecraft and woodworking.
+Their three children enjoy music, fibrecraft and basket making.

 Ralph and Fleur Lattimore are parents to three children.
 Ralph has been working with larger hand crafted timber elements such as post and beam trusses and barns for over 15 years and has a passion for both working with wood and teaching the crafting of timber.